jeremycolin/typescript-top-errors/README.md

 Numbers of Unique Typescript specific to your codebase to report (default is 10)

+## -filesCount

+Number of files to display (default is 20) - pass Infinity for all files to be displayed (-filesCount=Infinity)

 ## Programmatic use

 You can also directly load the errors in a TS or Node module through exposed functions such as `getTopTsErrors` in `parse-ts-errors`